Julia Gardiner Tyler: Civil War

-As states began to secede in the buildup to the Civil War, the Tylers advocated the preservation of the union.
+Though their allegiance was with the South, the Tylers did not want the Southern states to secede in the buildup to the Civil War.
 They went to Washington in early 1861 to alleviate the crisis, with Tyler involving herself in the city's social life to help improve Northern–Southern relations.
 By February, however, Tyler and her husband accepted secession and aligned themselves with the Confederate States of America.
 She volunteered to support the Confederate war effort during the civil war, and she cut ties with her family in New York when they remained loyal to the Union.
 She became further opposed to the Union after Union soldiers captured her summer home Villa Margaret.

-Worrying for her husband's health while he was away, Tyler joined him at the Confederate House of Representatives, and he died days later on January 18, 1862.
-As Tyler was a former first lady, Union soldiers did not seize their home at Sherwood Forest Plantation, but her slaves began to leave.
-Tyler ultimately lost her 60 slaves and 1,100 acres of land due to military events.
-She moved north to her family home in Staten Island with several of her children, but family relations were so strained that her brother David refused to travel to Virginia to escort her to New York.
-Tyler eventually returned to the Sherwood Forest Plantation, where she hired a manager and two employees to tend to it.
-With her two youngest children, she traveled to Bermuda where she lived with other Confederates that had settled there.
-She returned to Staten Island in November 1862 She bitterly argued with her Unionist brother, who was eventually banished from the house after striking her.
+When a nightmare caused her to worry for her husband's health while he was away, Tyler joined him at the Confederate House of Representatives in Richmond, Virginia.
+He died of a stroke on January 18, 1862, at the age of 71, days after she arrived.
+Tyler hired a manager and two employees to tend to Sherwood Forest Plantation.
+Then with her two youngest children, she traveled to Bermuda where she lived with other Confederates who had settled there, and she returned to her family home in New York in November 1862 She bitterly argued with her Unionist brother, who was eventually banished from the house after striking her.
 Tyler was upset to hear that Sherwood Forest Plantation had been captured while she was in New York, that her former slaves had been given the crops that they grew, and that the building was being used as a desegregated school.

 Tyler continued to support the Confederacy throughout the war, making donations to the Confederate Army and distributing pamphlets in support of the cause.
-The day after the assassination of President Abraham Lincoln, three men broke into her home demanding that she turn over her Confederate flag, searching for it and seizing it after she denied having one.
-She blamed her brother of orchestrating the attack.
+The day after the assassination of President Abraham Lincoln in 1865, three men broke into her home demanding that she turn over her Confederate flag, searching for it after she denied having one.
+She suspected her brother of orchestrating the attack.
 The Tylers remained unpopular after the war for supporting the Confederacy, so the Tyler children were sent out of the country for schooling.